 For many people, this can be deeply distressing, creating anxiety and sadness over missing beloved traditions.
 It’s common to feel as though you’re letting family or yourself down.
 It’s also common to want to quit rehabilitation and return at a better time, but this is not rational.
 Making healthy choices is something both you and your loved ones should be proud of, regardless of when you make the decision to get help.
-Further, most rehabilitation centers including Florida House Experience, devote plenty of energy into ensuring holidays feel fun and festive so that participants don’t miss out.
+Further, most rehabilitation centers including FHE Health, devote plenty of energy into ensuring holidays feel fun and festive so that participants don’t miss out.

 Here’s what to expect if you or a loved one is in treatment over the holidays.

 Spending the holiday away from home and your family may seem a little depressing at first, but this doesn’t mean that your Christmas or seasonal traditions will fall completely by the wayside.
 Rehabs aren’t completely joyless; most inpatient centers decorate for the holidays, creating a festive atmosphere for those living there.
 No one wants the holiday season to go by unnoticed, and that includes the doctors, nurses and other staff members who spend their days and nights supporting those in recovery.